Welcome to Flow Community Drumming CIC !

 About Us

 Hi.
 I’m Grant.
 I've been drumming in one way or another for over 40 years.
 As you’ll see from the pictures, my drumming experience started with marching bands and moved into rock music.
 So when, during lockdown, I started thinking about a format for a social drumming group, these felt like the most authentic styles for me to work with.
 I love the simplicity and the immediacy of drumming.
 They make it a great way to relax, have fun and bring people together.
-We've been running community social drumming sessions for a couple of years now, with the aim to hold many more in the years ahead.
-As well as the successful community drumming events, I also run team building drumming sessions for businesses, schools and other organisations.
+I’ve been running community drumming sessions since early 2022, and in 2025, I established a not-for-profit Community Interest Company (CIC).
+I’m a qualified teacher (PGCE) and work as a facilitator and support worker with a local charity supporting adults with learning disabilities and autism.
+As well as the successful community drumming events, we also run team building drumming sessions for businesses and other organisations.
 Sessions are competitively priced, so I can help more and more people to experience the joy of drumming in a group.
 And if you’re in the non-profit/charity sector, I can even offer accessibly priced sessions too.

 'music, the great communicator, use two sticks to make it in the nature' - Red Hot Chili Peppers